ctsit/project_ownership/README.md

 ![Ownership list link](img/ownership_list_link.png)

-It is accessible to admins on as a link on the Control Center
+It is accessible to admins as a link in the Control Center.

 ![Ownership list link in Control Center](img/control_center_link.png)